flightaware/tclrmq/README.md

 ### connect

 Takes no arguments.
 Actually initiates a socket connection with the RabbitMQ server.
 If the connection fails the _onClose_ callback is invoked.
 Two timeouts can potentially occur in this method: one during the TCP handshake and one during the AMQP handshake.
 In both cases, the _-maxTimeout_ variable is used.
+Returns 1 if a connection is fully established, or 0 otherwise.

 ### connected?